 The HC10 can be implemented for most applications that meet the payload and reach specifications of the robot.
 In particular, machine tending, parts handling and assembly are great environments.
 In addition, the HC10 can easily work in environments that have space restrictions or where it must coexist with human workers.
-The HC10 is best-suited for environments that require ease of transition from one to another in an efficient manner.
-Initially, many customers try to find applications that may be dirty, repetitive, boring... basically jobs that people dislike.
-This can free the worker up for other jobs where they can be more productive.
+The HC10 is best-suited for environments that require ease of transition from one station to another in an efficient manner.
+Many companies find that dirty, repetitive and boring tasks are ideal for the HC10, freeing workers to be utilized on other jobs where they can be more productive.

 It is always recommended that a risk assessment be performed since there are many things that affect the safety of the system, not just the robot arm.
 The environment, the gripper and the item being carried by the gripper all affect the safety of the system.
 A safe robot does not equal a safe system.
 While the robot arm may be safe (collaborative), the true safety depends on the entire robot system.
 The integrator is responsible for completing the initial risk assessment; the end user should participate in the initial risk assessment process and is responsible for maintaining the information and making future changes.